TECL Dividend: Yield, Schedule, and What to Expect

 Short answer

-TECL's approximate Approximately 0.2% (minimal and variable; leveraged funds rarely pay meaningful distributions) yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks Seeks 300% (3x) of the daily performance of the Technology Select Sector Index and passes through the dividends of its holdings, typically quarterly, minus a Approximately 0.94% expense ratio.
+TECL's approximate Approximately 0.2% (minimal and variable; leveraged funds rarely pay meaningful distributions) yield (as of early 2026) makes it a growth-first, low-yield fund, about $20 a year on a $10,000 position before tax.
+It tracks Seeks 300% (3x) of the daily performance of the Technology Select Sector Index and passes through the income its holdings generate, usually quarterly, net of the Approximately 0.94% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; TECL is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Direxion.

 How does the TECL dividend work?

-TECL holds the companies in Seeks 300% (3x) of the daily performance of the Technology Select Sector Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its Approximately 0.94% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+TECL holds what is in Seeks 300% (3x) of the daily performance of the Technology Select Sector Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its Approximately 0.94% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Direxion Daily Technology Bull 3X Shares (TECL) is a leveraged exchange-traded fund from Direxion that seeks daily investment results, before fees and expenses, of 300% of the daily performance of the Technology Select Sector Index, the same large-cap U.S. technology benchmark tracked by SPDR's XLK.
 The fund obtains its amplified exposure mainly through total-return swaps and other derivatives rather than by holding the underlying stocks outright, so its portfolio also includes cash and short-term Treasury collateral alongside swap positions referencing names like NVIDIA, Apple, Microsoft, and Broadcom.
 Crucially, TECL resets its 3x exposure every single day.
 Because of that daily reset, returns compound over multiple days in a way that can diverge sharply, and usually unfavorably, from three times the index's return over any period longer than one day.
 This effect, known as volatility drag or leverage decay, means that in choppy or sideways markets the fund can lose value even when the underlying tech index ends roughly flat.
 The expense ratio of roughly 0.94% is far higher than a plain index ETF, reflecting the cost of running a daily-leveraged derivative strategy.
 TECL is built for sophisticated traders who actively monitor positions intraday, not for long-term portfolios.

 If income is your goal, compare TECL against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how TECL's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how TECL's income fits your real portfolio in Walnut.

 The bottom line on the TECL dividend